mohamdio/Arabic-Webfonts/README.md

 # Arabic-Webfonts
 WordPress plugin which allow you to add Arabic fonts easily to any theme without coding using WordPress Customizer.

+Requires at least: 4.0
+Tested up to: 4.1.2
+Stable tag: 1.0
+License: GPLv2 or later

 == Description ==

 The plugin main page : http://plugins.jozoor.com/arabic-webfonts/